GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/intersectFrac/Example.rst

 Description of the case
 ------------------------------------------------------------------

 We simulate two intersecting fractures under a remote compressive stress constraint, as shown below.
 The two fractures sit in an infinite, homogeneous, isotropic, and elastic medium.
 The vertical fracture is internally pressurized and perpendicularly intersects the middle of the horizontal fracture.
-A combination of uniaxial compression, frictional contact, and opening of the vertical fracture causes mechanical deformations of the surrounding rock, thus leading to sliding of the horizontal fracture.
+A combination of uniaxial compression, frictional contact, and opening of the vertical fracture causes mechanical deformations of the surrounding rock, thus leads to sliding of the horizontal fracture.
 For verification purposes, a plane strain deformation and Coulomb failure criterion are considered in this numerical model.

 .. _problemSketchFig: